 Heavy-duty natural gas vehicles in Southern California are currently supported by several large truck dealership networks including Vehicle Velocity Group (Daimler/Freightliner), Inland Kenworth, Rush Trucks (Peterbilt), and TEC (Volvo).
 Additionally, Cummins Pacific has two facilities in Southern California providing engine OEM support for the only heavy-duty natural gas engine currently available for Class 8 trucks.
+Finally, these trucks can also be serviced by a number of truck leasing companies and third-party maintenance providers.
 This substantial network of service providers is composed of many of the same companies that provide service and parts for the Class 8 diesel market in Southern California.
 These companies are capable of performing all necessary maintenance and repair of heavy-duty natural gas trucks.